Criminal Justice

 General Education Requirements:

-The Criminal Justice Cert II is designed to meet the needs of the student interested in becoming a law enforcement officer.
-The magnitude and changing complexity of the criminal justice system and criminal activities in society require the foundational education provided in this Certificate program to empower those in or entering the profession to respond to the changing demands on law enforcement personnel.
-The program includes General Education courses from the college curriculum and Criminal Justice courses focused on preparing the student to pursue entry-level positions in today’s complex criminal justice environment.
+The Criminal Justice Certificate II is designed to meet the needs of the student interested in the field of criminal justice and law enforcement.
+The magnitude and changing complexity of the criminal justice system and criminal activities in society require the foundational education provided in this certificate program to empower those in or entering the profession to respond to the changing demands on the criminal justice and law enforcement professional.
+The program provides a blend of core criminal justice classes.
+The program prepares the student in and for entry-level positions in today’s complex law enforcement environment and for completion of a Certificate I and/or an AAS in Criminal Justice.

 Total Credit Hours: 15